XITRIX/iTorrent_CSharp/README.md

 It is a simple torrent client for iOS with Files app support.

 What can this app do:
-- Download in the background by using microphone hack
+- Download in the background by using music or microphone hack
 - Add torrent files from Share menu (Safari and other apps)
 - Store files in Files app (only iOS 11)
 - Support for <iOS 11 versions, like sending files directly from app
-- Download torrent file by link
+- Download torrent by link
-- Download torrent by magnet (not working yet)
+- Download torrent by magnet (may not work)
+- Send notification on torrent downloaded
 - Select files to download
 - Share files by FTP Server
 - ???